Effective Date of Appointment: Academic Year 2023/2024 (Subject to Budgetary Approval)

-The department of University Counseling Services at California State University, Northridge (CSUN) is seeking a counselor to serve as Staff Counselor/Psychologist in the Student Services Professional, Academic-Related I level.
-The position is an Academic Year position, working only during the academic semesters, Fall and Spring, and has the possibility of yearly renewal.
+Position: The department of University Counseling Services at California State University, Northridge (CSUN) is seeking a counselor to serve as Staff Counselor/Psychologist in the Student Services Professional, Academic-Related I level.
+The position is a 12-month position with the possibility of yearly renewal.

 This position may include the provision of telemental health services and/or remote work.

 Successful candidates will be held to the standards and requirements of the college and department in which they are housed.

 Master's or doctoral degree in a clinical field (e.g., Counseling or Clinical Psychology, Social Work) from an accredited institution.

 Eligibility for licensure in the State of California as a LCSW, LMFT, or psychologist.
 If unlicensed, must become licensed within 24 months of employment.
 If licensed within another state, must obtain licensure in California within one year.